JuanTenopala/deep-learning-challenge/README.md

   - Determine the number of unique values for each column.

-   -For columns that have more than 10 unique values, determine the number of data points for each unique value.
+  - For columns that have more than 10 unique values, determine the number of data points for each unique value.

   - Use the number of data points for each unique value to pick a cutoff point to bin "rare" categorical variables together in a new value, Other, and then check if the binning was successful.